-Last updated: March 2024 by Frances Mavor, our Conde Nast India Specialist
+Last updated: June 2025 by Frances Mavor, our Conde Nast Traveler Sri Lanka specialist.

 What are the potential threats?

-Sri Lanka’s history is no secret, nor are its most recent large-scale protests, demonstrations and political unrest, which saw then-prime minister Ranil Wickremesinghe, now president, declare the country bankrupt in 2022.
-But now, over two years on, the country has emerged from under its dark cloud and is decidedly moving on.
-Of course, we aren’t going to suggest getting involved in any large-crowd events or hanging around the capital, Colombo, late at night – especially as power cuts are still very prevalent – but generally, violent crime rates are now low.
+Sri Lanka’s history is no secret, nor are its most recent large-scale protests, demonstrations and political unrest, which saw then-prime minister Ranil Wickremesinghe declare the country bankrupt in 2022.
+But is Sri Lanka safe to visit?
+Over three years on, the country has emerged from under its dark cloud and is decidedly moving on.
+We wouldn’t encourage getting involved in any large-crowd events or hanging around the capital, Colombo, late at night, but generally, violent crime rates are now low.

 Safety first

 Think of this as your friendly reminder to always take out comprehensive travel and medical insurance.
 But when in the country, it’s best to leave all valuables at your hotel.
-Our Conde Nast Traveler expert, Frances, suggests carrying only small notes that you have easy access to and keeping your phone and purse on your front (as opposed to a bag on your back).
-When it comes to bank cards, make sure to only use ATMs attached to banks or major hotels and don’t let your card out of your sight during transactions.
+Our Conde Nast Traveler expert, Frances, suggests carrying only small notes that you have easy access to, as well as keeping your phone and purse on your front (instead of in a bag on your back).
+When it comes to bank cards, make sure to only use ATMs attached to banks or major hotels and don’t let your card out of sight during transactions.

 We probably don’t need to remind you that contaminated food and water don’t make for a good time either.
 Make a conscious effort only to drink bottled or filtered water and practice good hand hygiene at all times.
-Our Asia experts recommend using antibacterial gel (even when just having a snack), always washing fruit and peeling off the skin if possible.
-On an Original Travel trip, too, you’ll always have access to bottled water on transfers, at hotels and at recommended restaurants and cafes.
+Frances recommends using antibacterial gel (even when just having a snack), always washing fruit with drinking water and peeling off the skin if possible.
+On an Original Travel trip, you’ll always have access to bottled water on transfers and at hotels, recommended restaurants and cafes.

 Get clued up on cultural norms